duckuio/ducku_cli/README.md

 - 📖 Source code must remain available under the same license terms

 For detailed terms and conditions, please review the full [LICENSE](LICENSE) file.

+Here ist the typeos: missspeling.
+Check it out